Best Friends (1982 film): Reception

-Roger Ebert gave the film three-and-a-half stars out of four and wrote that the plot "sounds like a series of fairly predictable scenes.
+In the Chicago Sun-Times, Roger Ebert gave the film three-and-a-half stars out of four and wrote that the plot "sounds like a series of fairly predictable scenes.
 But they're redeemed by the writing and acting."
 Janet Maslin of The New York Times stated that Reynolds and Hawn made "a surprisingly appealing team, the surprise being that two individually stellar comic actors can work so comfortably together.
 Each of them works on a lower wattage than usual, since the emphasis here is on friendliness, rather than on madcap joking."
 Variety called it "a very engaging film...Even if it is initially jarring to accept Hawn and Reynolds as screenwriters, they are thoroughly believable as two people struggling to make their relationship work.
 Hawn especially has kept her customary kookiness in check and conveys her character's plight with maturity and charm."
 Gary Arnold of The Washington Post called the film "exceptionally authentic and endearing...I suppose Reynolds and Hawn have certainly enjoyed showier showcasing, but it should do them no harm at all to be recognized as a likably self-effacing romantic comedy team in a new romantic comedy of rare sweetness and intelligence."

 Kevin Thomas of the Los Angeles Times was less enthused, writing that the film "quickly proves to be the familiar instance of the comedy that presents its central figures in the round only to satirize heavily all the peripheral people, most of whom are weighed down in shtick."
 Gene Siskel of the Chicago Tribune gave the film two stars out of four and asked "Who wants to see such upbeat performers as Hawn and Reynolds bitch at each other for nearly two hours?
 The casting is wrong here."
 Pauline Kael of The New Yorker wrote "The script probably reads fine, but it plays all wrong.
 The dialogue is too neatly worked out; there's no way to speak it without making us aware of how clever it is—how flip yet knowing."

 The film has a score of 62% on Rotten Tomatoes, based on 13 reviews.